-In recent weeks, much has been written about the character of the foolhardy boomer, who drives their adult children crazy by not taking the coronavirus seriously.
+Recently, much has been written about the character of the foolhardy boomer, who drives their adult children crazy by not taking the coronavirus seriously.
 However!
 Let me just say: #NotAllBoomers.
 In my experience, there are also plenty of 60-somethings who’ve done their part to help flatten the curve by practicing self-isolation and proper social distancing.
-Two of them are my mother and father, who were so worried about the pandemic that two weeks ago, they evacuated me from my studio apartment so I could spend the quarantine with them in suburban Maryland.
+Two of them are my mother and father, who were so worried about the pandemic that two months ago, they evacuated me from my studio apartment so I could spend the quarantine with them in suburban Maryland.
 (Everyone complains about helicopter parents until it’s the Fall of Saigon.)
-So now the three of us are holed up in one house with no end date in sight, and anecdotally, it seems that plenty of other millennials are in the same boat.
-How will we fill the time?
+So now the three of us are holed up in one house for the first time since the mid-aughts, and anecdotally, it seems that plenty of other millennials are in the same boat.
+How should we fill the time?
 Perhaps with this carefully curated selection of family-friendly films currently available on streaming, as determined by me, with special assistance from my loving parents and their helpful neighbors.

 Light, Low-Stress Movies